CJN Swears in 38 Senior Advocates - THISDAYLIVE

-The Chief Justice of Nigeria (CJN), Justice Ibrahim Muhammad, on Monday inaugurated 38 Senior Advocates of Nigeria (SAN) with a charge on them to display a high sense of integrity always and be good example to junior lawyers in the country.
+The Chief Justice of Nigeria (CJN), Justice Ibrahim Muhammad, yesterday inaugurated 38 Senior Advocates of Nigeria (SAN) with a charge on them to display a high sense of integrity always and be good example to junior lawyers in the country.

-The CJN reminded the lawyers that the rank of the Senior Advocate of Nigeria comes with immense prestige and greater responsibilities and as such should not be taken for granted.
+The CJN reminded the SANs that the rank of Senior Advocate of Nigeria comes with immense prestige and greater responsibilities and as such should not be taken for granted.

-In a speech at the inauguration at the Supreme Court complex Abuja, Muhammad however warned that the apex court would however not tolerate any conduct or attitude that could put the legal profession in a negative light.
+In a speech at the inauguration of the new senior advocates at the Supreme Court complex Abuja, Muhammad, however, warned that the apex court would however not tolerate conduct and attitudes that seem to put the legal profession in a negative light.

-Among the newly inaugurated SANs include the Solicitor General of the Federation and Permanent Secretary, Federal Ministry of Justice, Dayo Apata; wife of Supreme Court Justice, Adedoyin Rhodes-Vivour; and Ebun-Olu Adegboruwa, amongst others.
+Among the newly inaugurated include Solicitor General of the Federation and Permanent Secretary of the Federal Ministry of Justice, Dayo, Apata; wife of Supreme Court Justice, Adedoyin Rhodes-Vivour and Ebun-Olu Adegboruwa amongst others.

-He disclosed that 80 applicants emerged after the preliminary screening, while the list was later pruned down to 38 after the conduct of specified screening carried out by justices of the apex court, Nigerian Bar Association (NBA), Body of Senior Advocate of Nigeria, the general public and the Legal Practitioners’ Privileges Committee, amongst others.
+He disclosed that 80 applicants emerged after the preliminary screening while the list was later pruned down to 38 after the conduct of specified screening carried out by justices of the apex court, Nigerian Bar Association (NBA), Body of Senior Advocate of Nigeria, general public and the Legal Practitioners’ Privileges Committee amongst others.

-“Watch your utterances, watch your actions and watch your company because you have already assumed the role of ministers of the court as you are now expected to assist the court to attain justice, equity and fairness in all ramifications.
+“Watch what your utterances, watch your actions and watch your company because you have already assumed the role of Ministers of the Court as you are now expected to assist the court to attain justice, equity and fairness in all ramifications.

 The CJN further advised them not to feel that they have arrived and thereby become casual visitors to courtrooms, warning that the leadership of the apex court would not tolerate any form of misconduct.